 Clay has symbolized life for centuries.
 Creation stories in both the Bible and Quran speak of humans being shaped from clay.
 "For Pueblo Indians," says Chavarria, "Pottery and clay are seen as manifestations of the Earth and gifts of the Earth Mother."

 Design of the Wedding Vase

-Featuring an ovoid body and a graceful double neck, two symmetrical spouts sprout out of the top where the handles are typically attached.
+It features an ovoid body and a graceful double neck, and two symmetrical spouts sprout out of the top where handles are typically attached.
+"The spouts represent the couple becoming joined and the handle links them together," says Chavarria.
 The spouts are joined together by a rounded looped handle, which represents the bridge that joins two lives.
-The space created between the necks and handle symbolizes the circle of life.
+According to Kachina House, a Sedona, Arizona-based shop selling pottery and crafts by Indigenous artists, the space created between the necks and handle symbolize the circle of life.

 The body is intricately hand etched with cultural depictions and artistic geometric designs.
 Most often, the wedding vase is created using paddle stamping or horsehair pottery techniques.
 The handle can also feature decorative coils.